m4jing/english-in-use/Section-01/room.md

 ### Practice

-1. Brian promised that he would ...... his room,but he left it in a mess as usual. (tidy)
+1. Brian promised that he would ...... his room, but he left it in a mess as usual. (tidy)
 2. I used to ...... a room with my sister when I was young. (share)
-3. My aunt has a very large house.She ...... out one of the rooms to a student. (lets)
+3. My aunt has a very large house.
+She ...... out one of the rooms to a student. (lets)

 ## Common expressions